awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 On Ubuntu Server, the Systems Manager patch baseline service uses pre\-configured repositories \(repos\) on the instance\.
 These preconfigured repos are used to pull an updated list of available package upgrades\.
 For this, Systems Manager performs the equivalent of a `sudo apt-get update` command\.

-Packages are then filtered from `codename-security ` repos, where the codename is `trusty/xenial/zesty`\.
+Packages are then filtered from `codename-security` repos, where the codename is something like `trusty` or `xenial`\.
 For example, on Ubuntu Server 14, Patch Manager only identifies upgrades that are part of `trusty-security`\.
+On Ubuntu Server 16, only upgrades that are part of `xenial-security` are identified\.

 ------
 #### [ SLES ]